trusttoken/contracts-pre22/README.md

 ### CompliantToken.sol

-This ensures that only users who have passed a KYC/AML check can receive newly minted tokens or trade on certain restricted exchanges.
+This ensures that only users who have passed a KYC/AML check can receive newly minted tokens.
 It also allows for blacklisting of bad actors in accordance with the [TrueCoin Terms of Use](https://www.trusttoken.com/terms-of-use/).

 ### RedeemableToken.sol